mishadoff/evolville/doc/scenario.md

 - Quil, World and its Gods.
 - First creature and how it learned to move in the "infinite" world.
 - Prebiotic soup.

+## Evolville 0.0.2: Life and Death

+- Life and Death
+- Ageing and Breeding
+- Overpopulation